AJAmit17/NammaDoctor/README.md

 ## Contact Us

-For any inquiries or support, feel free to [contact us](contact-us-link).
+For any inquiries or support, feel free to [contact us].

 ---